Southern Utah

 Time: 12h to see Canyonlands, 3 hours to drive to Capitol Reef.
 Sleep Near Capitol Reef.

 Canyonlands is divided into four districts by the Green and Colorado rivers: the Island in the Sky, the Maze, the Needles, and the rivers themselves.
-The Island in the Sky is the most accessible district, offering expansive views from many overlooks along the paved scenic drive, several hikes of varying length and a popular four-wheel-drive road.
-The Needles District offers more of a backcountry experience, requiring some hiking or four-wheel driving to see the area's attractions.
-The Maze is a remote district requiring considerably more time and self-reliance to visit.
-Northwest of the Maze, the Horseshoe Canyon Unit is a day-use area with stunning Native American rock art panels.
-There are no roads within the park that directly link the four districts.
-(Though they may appear close on a map, traveling between them requires two to six hours by car as there are few places to cross the Colorado and Green rivers).
+The Island in the Sky is the most accessible district.
+The Horseshoe Canyon Unit has Native American rock art.
+There are no roads within the park that directly link the four districts and traveling from one district to another is a serious drive because there are few places to cross the Colorado and Green rivers.
 To reach the Island, take US Highway 191 to Utah Highway 313 (10 mi/16 km north of Moab, or 22 mi/35 km south of I-70) and then drive southwest 22 mi/35 km.
 Driving time to the visitor center from Moab is roughly 40 minutes.
 Recommended day hike: Lathrop Canyon.
 Length: 35 km round-trip to the Colorado River (It starts at the Lathrop trailhead

 a few minutes south of the visitor center of Island in the Sky.
 It heads to the edge of the canyon and then it coasts the rim for a while.
 After about one hour it